2024 Independent Games Festival Competition Rules

 - A digital copy of the game being entered (an “Entered Game”), submitted by uploading an initial version of the title to the official IGF site, or posting a URL with a playable web game.

-- For those Entrants who are part-time or full time college or high school students during the semester (or local equivalent) prior to submitting, the $75 fee is reduced to a $25 non-refundable fee, which must be submitted by credit card on the Contest Website.
+- For those Entrants who were part-time or full-time college or high school students during the spring and/or summer 2023 semester (or local equivalent) prior to, or, who are current part-time or full-time college or high school students during the fall 2023 semester at the time they are submitting their entry, the $75 fee is reduced to a $25 non-refundable fee, which must be submitted by credit card on the Contest Website.
 Student entries are additionally eligible for the Best Student Game award, in addition to all other IGF awards.
+Non-student entrants are not eligible for the Best Student Game award.
+Please see the "RESTRICTIONS/ELIBILITY" section for more information on student entries.

-The IGF Competition is open to independent games developed on PC, console, mobile, handheld platforms and VR.
+The IGF Competition is open to independent games developed on PC, console, mobile, handheld platforms, and VR.
+Please contact the event organizers if your game uses an alternative platform.

 FINALIST SELECTION PROCESS/NOTIFICATION:

-The Nominating Committee will review the Entered Games and select finalists during approximately the period from the Entry Deadline to January 6, 2017 (the “Nominating Period”).
-Each member of the Nominating Committee will have the option to recommend each Entered Game in each of the following categories (each, a “Category”):
+The Nominating Committee will review the Entered Games and select finalists during approximately the period from the Entry Deadline to November 2023 (the “Nominating Period”) for all categories except the Audience Award and the Seumas McNally Grand Prize.
+Each member of the Nominating Committee will have the option to recommend each Entered Game in each of the following categories (each, a “Category”) except for the Audience Award and Seumas McNally Grand Prize:

 - Excellence in Visual Art: Nominations will be based on the quality and impressiveness of each Entered Game's appearance and visual effects.

-- Excellence in Audio: Nominations will be based on the quality and impressiveness of each Entered Game's music and sound effects.
+- Excellence in Audio: Nominations will be based on the quality and impressiveness of each Entered Game's music, voice acting, and sound effects.

 - Excellence in Design: Nominations will be based on the quality and execution of each Entered Game's design, including game mechanic design, level design, and difficulty balancing.